polytechnology/exploring-computer-science/course-units/Unit 2 Web Design/unit-2-web-design-overview.md

 Learn HTML (HyperText Markup Language), the language common to every website.
 HTML describes the basic structure and content of a web page.
 If you want to build a website or web application, you'll need to know HTML.

 #### Web Accessibility
+You’ll learn about the standards in place to guide developers in creating a web that is accessible to all users as well as techniques to help bring your projects up to those standards.

 #### Web Design Process